Mickey Mouse Logo

 2. Walt Disney as the Voice: Walt Disney voiced Mickey Mouse from 1928 to 1947 and returned for some projects until 1959.

-3. First Words: In 1929, Mickey Mouse spoke in “The Karnival Kid,” saying, “Hot dogs!”
+3. First Words: In 1929, Mickey Mouse said, “Hot dogs!” in “The Karnival Kid.”
 Before this, he appeared in silent films or made sounds like laughing and crying.

 4. Awards: Mickey Mouse has been nominated for the Academy Award 10 times and won an Honorary Oscar in 1932 for Walt Disney.
 “Lend a Paw” won the Academy Award for Best Animated Short Film in 1942.

-5. Color and Technology: Mickey’s first color cartoon was “The Band Concert” (1935).
-His cartoons were among the first to use Technicolor.
+5. Color and Technology: Mickey’s first color cartoon was “The Band Concert” (1935), and his cartoons were among the first to use Technicolor.

-6. The Mickey Mouse Club: This TV show, created by Walt Disney and first aired in 1955, introduced young talents to American audiences.
-It was revived several times.
+6. The Mickey Mouse Club: Walt Disney created this TV show, which first aired in 1955.
+It introduced young talents to American audiences and has been revived several times.

 7. Global Recognition: Mickey Mouse is known worldwide, appearing in comics, video games, and merchandise, and has been a balloon in Macy’s Thanksgiving Day Parade since 1934.